iftikhar8/Wolbachia-invasion-dynamics-spatial/README.md

 To run gyp_sim use the command gyp_sim_spat.exe<gyp_sim_spat_inits.txt

+A movie of an example simulated spread is shown in spread_Cairns.mp4

 The file gyp_sim_spat_inits.txt contains the following inputs:

 Demog_params.txt (a file containing the input values of the density-independent daily adult mortality, the density-independent daily larval mortality, and the daily probability that an adult moves to a neighbouring subpopulation)